moranje/alfred-workflow-todoist/README.md

 #### Token\*

-Your Todoist api token, get it from Todoist Preferences => Account => API-token (should be 40 characters)
+Your Todoist api token, get it from Todoist Preferences => Integrations => API-token (should be 40 characters)

 #### Language